bravesoftdz/tpxy/README.md

 3. tpxysvc (Service version)

-Run `installsvc.bat` to install the service.
+Run `installsvc.bat` as Administrator to install the service.
 It should start automatically at system boot.

 Edit `tpxysvc.ini` to configure it.

-Run `uninstallsvc.bat` to uninstall the service.
+Run `uninstallsvc.bat` as Administrator to uninstall the service.

 Binaries
 --------